socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 > *I want to capture my current understanding of the static and dynamic structure of the system under construction (in terms of its components and connectors), share it with peers and other stakeholders, and continuously evolve it*

-> *so that I can plan ahead (design and implementation work), manage risk and trace the design back to [architecturally significant requirements](https://en.wikipedia.org/wiki/Architecturally_significant_requirements).*
+> *so that I can plan ahead (design and implementation work), manage risk, and trace the design back to [architecturally significant requirements](https://en.wikipedia.org/wiki/Architecturally_significant_requirements).*

 ### Instructions (Synopsis, Definition)
 *Model the architecture.
-Derive the level of abstraction, breadth, depth and notation for any architectural model that you create from a set of stakeholder concerns and information needs caused by these concerns.
+Derive the level of abstraction, breadth, depth, and notation for any architectural model that you create from a set of stakeholder concerns and information needs caused by these concerns.
 Create one model/diagram per viewpoint (i.e., set of stakeholder concerns).*

 <!-- Source: https://miro.com/app/board/o9J_lN6TopI=/ -->